interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 3. The sender and receiver may appoint a mutually trusted third-party which has an account on the local ledger.
 The sender performs a regular transfer into a neutral third-party account.
 In the first step, funds are transfered into the account belonging to the neutral third-party.
 -->

-#### Payment Channels

 ### Connectors

-Connectors implement interledger protocol to forward payments between ledgers.
-Connectors also implement the Connector to Connector Protocol (CCP) to coordinate routing and other interledger control information.
+Connectors implement the interledger protocol to forward payments between ledgers.
+Connectors also implement the [Connector to Connector Protocol (CCP)](../0010-connector-to-connector-protocol/) to coordinate routing and other interledger control information.

-In a connector the higher level protocols need not be implemented and the CCP functions are added to the ILP module.

 ![Interledger is an overlay across ledgers](assets/ilp-ledger-relation.png)